oliverdjbrown/mean_technical_test/TECHNICAL_TEST_INSTRUCTIONS.md

 We would like to generate a site that provides exchange information and general information of the sample platform selected to the end users.

-1. Fork this project and invite me (starl1n), you are going to work on the branch you just created and submit your changes there.
-2. Create a connection to these endpoints using the required technology:

 **Socket endpoint:**
 wss://ws.bitmex.com/realtime?subscribe=instrument,orderBookL2_25:XBTUSD